 West District: Rick Koch, firstname.lastname@example.org, Rick Pressel, email@example.com

+There will be need of volunteers and ERTs in the near future and more information will come as the team assesses needs.
+However, the most imperative need at the moment is donations to assist in the cost of recovery and to assist those who have been displaced.
 Click here to donate now or you can donate through your local church.
 You may also direct donations to the UMCOR United States Disaster Response Advance #901670.

 As we continue to seek ways to be a missional Conference and offer the light of Jesus Christ to others, you are encouraged to be missional in your daily walk and reach out to those around you that have been impacted by this evolving natural disaster.

 For questions regarding disaster response needs or contributions, please email firstname.lastname@example.org.

 To learn more about ways your church can strengthen its mission ministry, you are invited to attend "RESPOND: The Mission and Justice Summit," April 21, Grace UMC in Franklin, Ind.